 Chairs have an important role to play in maintaining a civil and professional space for all participants.
 Please review the Annual Meeting Policies for important guidance about appropriate behavior and, under “social media,” consent and professional tone.

-General Guidelines for Session Chairs provides tips for a successful session in any setting; these instructions present some overlap, customized to the hybrid session setting.
+General Guidelines for Session Chairs provides tips for a successful session in any setting; these instructions present some overlap, customized to the virtual or hybrid session setting.

-In order to continue to support the increased accessibility to our meeting provided by virtual presentations for those who cannot travel, we accepted a limited number of virtual proposals and scheduled them into in-person hybrid sessions.
-AFS will provide limited support for Zoom moderation and technical support if it is needed, but we will rely on you as panel chair to take responsibility for considering the virtual audience and managing the flow of the session.
+This year, to maintain the accessibility created by virtual presentations for presenters who cannot travel, AFS is offering two days of dedicated virtual programming, October 11-12, in addition to a limited number of hybrid sessions during our four-day, in-person gathering in Portland, Oregon, November 1-4.
+For fully virtual (Oct.
+11-12) and hybrid (Nov.
+1-4) sessions, AFS will provide limited support for Zoom moderation and technical support, but we will rely on you as panel chair to take responsibility for considering the virtual audience and managing the flow of the session.
 If you feel that you require additional assistance, please let us know as soon as possible at [email protected].
-There will be some tech support on site for all hybrid sessions to ensure that things run smoothly.

 - Guidelines for Accessible Virtual Presentations